readytensor/rt-agentic-ai-cert-week1/lessons/lesson1/w1-l1-what-is-agentic-ai.md

 # Why Agentic AI Matters

-Traditional software — and even earlier generations of AI — followed fixed rules and workflows.
+Traditional software, and even earlier AI, followed fixed rules and workflows.
 They executed what we told them, step by step.

 **Agentic AI changes that.** Instead of just following a script, these systems can take a goal you provide and pursue it in flexible, adaptive ways.
 They can plan, make choices, adapt to obstacles, and act — all in service of the objective you’ve set.